mnorberg-dev/mnorberg-dev.github.io/content/posts/ai-gateway.md

 |                              | `databricks-sdk==0.49.0`        |
 |                              | `databricks_vectorsearch==0.59` |

 > ⚠️ Note: MLflow’s documentation warns against installing both `mlflow` and `mlflow-skinny`.
-I haven’t encountered any issues, and several Databricks examples use the same approach — but it’s worth keeping in mind if anything behaves unexpectedly.
+I haven’t encountered any issues, and several Databricks examples use the same approach.
+Still, it’s worth keeping in mind if anything behaves unexpectedly.

 **2. Define your model**